 Every second week, TFD is taking an in-depth look at the cost of living in other countries, to learn how people like us are able to fund their worldwide dreams.
 Moving abroad is something many of us regard as an unattainable goal, but it shouldn’t be reserved solely for people who don’t have to worry about money.
-We have an incredible lineup of people who have moved to every corner of the globe, and are more than willing to explain what their expenses are, and what it took to take the plunge and move abroad.
-If you live abroad, or have lived abroad recently, and would like to participate in this exploration, email firstname.lastname@example.org.
+We have an incredible lineup of people who have moved to every corner of the globe, and are more than willing to explain what their expenses are, add to the conversation about the average cost to move overseas, and what it took to take the plunge and move abroad.

 This week, Summer Brons, an American who recently moved to Germany answered the following 10 questions:

 1. What city do you live in, and when did you move there?

 I live in Nuremberg, Germany.
 I moved here from Columbia, SC in December 2015.

 2. What do you do for a living abroad?

 I work remotely for a very small, U.S.-based travel company as a proposal specialist.
 I write, research, and obtain quotes to prepare detailed travel proposals.
 Our itineraries are high-end and very customized, and most of what we do is in Europe, so that works out nicely for me.

 3. How exactly did you get that job, and how did you afford to move there?

 I should start off by noting that I did not move to Germany because of my job; rather, because of my husband’s job.
 I’m married to a Swede who has worked for a German company for ten years.
 He came to the states to study (like me, he was a “non-traditional” student – we were both 30 before graduating), and his bosses preferred to have him back at headquarters after he finished.
 Between that and my incessant clamoring to move here because I love it so much, he agreed.